Dirac prescription from BRST symmetry in FRW space-time: Dirac prescription from BRST cohomological class

 Therefore, the definition of the scalar product (\ref{sp}) provides the restriction to the constraint hypersurfaces where the constraints $G_a=0$ holds and it reproduces the results of the refined algebraic quantization (\ref{raq}) and of the Dirac prescription.

-This procedure is rather formal, because we do not specify the space where $\phi$'s live, the integration measure and the complex structure.
+This procedure is rather formal, because we do not specify the space where $\phi$'s live, the integration measure (which contains the $\delta$-functions over some gauge-fixing conditions) and the complex structure.
 We are going to apply it to the FRW case.